alimuhammadtopl/BifrostExplorer/README.md

 The application uses a series of python packages that can be imported by pip or some other python package manager using the following command in the project's root directory: `pip install -r requirements.txt`

 ## Installation
 To get a the BifrostExplorer development environment running execute the following commands on a digital ocean droplet.
-If you run into any permission errors, preface the offending command with sudo.
+If you run into any permission errors, preface the offending command with `sudo`.

 - `git clone https://github.com/Topl/BifrostExplorer`
 - `cd TexasCoastalExchange`